 Closest to the Course

 With the course being located in the heart of the town centre, the most obvious choice for racegoers is to stay within Warwick itself.
-And proximity to the course aside, there are many good reasons to do so.
+Proximity to the course aside, there are many good reasons to do so.
 The county town of Warwickshire boasts a wealth of attractions, including the impressive Warwick Castle (which is almost a thousand years old), a medieval hospital, a selection of fine museums, and the scenic St Nicholas Park.
 The town is also home to a range of quality pubs and bars for those fancying a post-race tipple, with the 17th Century Tilted Wig, modern and trendy Dough & Brew, and the Rose & Crown all being well worth a look.

 Despite Warwick’s many delights, it may be a little on the small side for those seeking the big city experience to pair with their racing trip.
 For racing fans desiring something a little livelier, the most obvious port of call is the city of Birmingham, which lies only around 45 miles to the north of the track and enjoys strong rail links with Warwick.
+Trains from Birmingham Moor Street to Warwick take around 30-minutes and are reasonable in cost.
+It is then just a 20-minute walk to the racecourse from Warwick train station.

 The Call of the Cotswolds